-Veterinary medicine is a cause worth advancing
+Veterinary medicine is a cause worth advancing.

 Maryland Veterinary Political Action Committee